Post-Investment Financial Management

 Get assistance with your post-investment financial management with OCFO.

 CONGRATULATIONS!
 YOU’VE RAISED FUNDING!
 Your ideas and efforts over the last few years have been recognised by an investor.
-Now that the celebrations are over, the work starts in delivering on your promises and keeping your investors informed.
+Now that the celebrations are over, the work starts in delivering on your promises and keeping your investors informed with post-investment financial reporting.

 WHAT’S INCLUDED